 Ok, so what really makes an unhappy child

-There are more but I’ll keep those for another time.
+There are more, but I’ll save those for another time.
 Let’s take a closer look at this one.
-Ok, how many parents actually do that, cater to all their child’s whims?
-Actually, I know quite a few and it’s one of the things that I’d like for people to change and ironically it’s also what I do for a living, so if you’re asking yourself why do I have an unhappy child, then you’ll want to pay close attention.
+Ok, how many parents actually do that, cater to all their children’s whims?
+Actually, I know quite a few, and it’s one of the things that I’d like for people to change, and ironically, it’s also what I do for a living, so if you’re asking yourself, “Why do I have an unhappy child?” then you’ll want to pay close attention.

-Firstly, we parents tend to think life is nicer for our children if all the worries, all the boring things like chores and obligations are wiped out of their way as much as possible.
-Life should be about play and fun, enjoyment and entertainment and so parents believing they are doing the right thing by their child, start revolving their life around that child and all those entertainments.
-But therein lies the story I want to share with you, a true tale of woe, the tale of a little boy we shall call Tim.
+Firstly, we parents tend to think life is nicer for our children if all the worries and boring things like chores and obligations are wiped out of their way as much as possible.
+Life should be about play and fun, enjoyment, and entertainment, so parents, believing they are doing the right thing by their child, start revolving their lives around that child and all those entertainments.
+But therein lies the story I want to share with you—a true tale of woe—the tale of a little boy we shall call Tim.

-Tim’s family consisted of Mom and Dad and two year old Tim.
-Tim was born one chilly January evening in a very protracted process that ended in a C-section.
-The mom mentioned to me that she felt the bonding process was off to shaky start as her child was whipped away from her whilst she came around from the anesthetic.
-It was a good couple of hours before she could be re-united with her son, who in the meantime, had been fed a bottle in the nursery.
-Problems with breast feeding quickly ensued, not so much because baby couldn’t get it but because there were the normal initial latching problems that mom perceived as being due to her son having been previously fed.
+Tim’s family consisted of Mom and Dad and two-year-old Tim.
+Tim was born one chilly January evening after a very protracted labour that ended in a C-section.
+The mom mentioned to me that she felt the bonding process was off to a shaky start as her child was whipped away from her while she came around from the anesthetic.
+It was a good couple of hours before she could be re-united with her son, who, in the meantime, had been fed a bottle in the nursery.
+Problems with breast feeding quickly ensued, not so much because the baby couldn’t get it but because there were the normal initial latching problems that mom perceived as being due to her son having been previously fed.

-Whether or not Tim had been bottle fed, the possibility undermined mom’s confidence in her breast-feeding abilities, to the point that the Tim had an harder and harder time getting latched on.
+Whether or not Tim had been bottle fed, the possibility undermined mom’s confidence in her breast-feeding abilities to the point that Tim had a harder and harder time getting latched on.
 As he became more and more frustrated, she responded by questioning her abilities further and feeding him less at the breast and more with pumped milk delivered in a bottle.
-Once Tim came home, well he had a hard time getting settled.
-He never seemed to sleep anymore than a half-hour at a time, days included.
-During the day, he was equally unhappy, whining for attention, despite mom and dad’s quick response.
+Once Tim came home, he had a hard time getting settled.
+He never seemed to sleep for more than a half-hour at a time, days included.
+During the day, he was equally unhappy, whining for attention despite mom and dad’s quick responses.
 The only way he could be quieted was to be put in the swing, which became a much-needed lifeline.
 Mom and Dad both agreed that Tim was never a happy baby, despite their best efforts.

 Tim was utterly miserable

 By the time Tim was around the five-month mark, his sleeping and general demeanour had not improved.
-Mom was by that stage, understandably completely exhausted.
-As a couple, they called in a sleep consultant who encouraged them to try and let him cry it out in short increments of five minutes.
+Mom was, by that stage, understandably completely exhausted.
+As a couple, they called in a sleep consultant, who encouraged them to try and let him cry it out in short increments of five minutes.
 The first night was a nightmare and mom nearly went spare.
-She rang up for support and the consultant reassured her that he would go to sleep soon and that she was doing everything right.
+She called for support, and the consultant reassured her that he would go to sleep soon and that she was doing everything right.

-The second night things improved considerably.
+The second night, things improved considerably.
 Tim was a bit fussy initially but dropped off to sleep remarkably quickly and stayed asleep.
-Mom reported, perhaps not surprisingly, that she felt like a new women after the months of exhaustion.
-Things were so much better at night but Tim’s miserable demeanour persisted during the day.
-Despite carrying him around a lot and trying to figure out consistently what he needed and responding quickly whenever he was unhappy, success in terms of Tim’s happiness continued to elude them.
-As a result, mom and dad felt under increasing pressure.
+Mom reported, perhaps not surprisingly, that she felt like a new woman after the months of exhaustion.
+Things were so much better at night, but Tim’s miserable demeanour persisted during the day.
+Despite carrying him around a lot, trying to figure out consistently what he needed, and responding quickly whenever he was unhappy, success in terms of Tim’s happiness continued to elude them.
+As a result, mom and dad felt increasing pressure.
 What was wrong?
 Why was Tim so hard to make happy?

 Tim didn’t even eat properly.
-He snacked and spent the entire meal getting in and out of his highchair.’
-‘Perhaps that’s what two year old’s do?,” said mom as she talked about the importance of making sure he had snacks when he finally was hungry.
+He snacked and spent the entire meal getting in and out of his highchair.
+“Perhaps that’s what two-year-olds do?” said mom as she talked about the importance of making sure he had snacks when he finally became hungry.

 Nothing made Tim happy

-Tim, for his part, ate his dinner alone and to increase the chances of of staying put and eating, mom turned on the TV.
-After dinner was usually the best time of the day.
-Dad would bath him and Tim enjoyed playing in the bubbles and for a moment, being a regular two year old.
-At 8pm though, it was bedtime and the wars would start again.
+Tim, for his part, ate his dinner alone, and to increase the chances of staying put and eating, mom turned on the TV.
+The best time of the day was after dinner.
+Dad would bathe him, and Tim enjoyed playing in the bubbles and, for a moment, being a regular two-year-old.
+At 8 p.m., though, it was bedtime, and the wars would start again.
 Yet every moment of the bedtime routine was negotiated.
-Who would bath him, who’d read what story for how long?
-In what chair would they be sitting in while they read it?
-“I don’t understand why he’s so difficult’ said mom.
+Who would bathe him, and how many stories would he get?
+In what chair would they be sitting while they read those stories?
+“I don’t understand why he’s so difficult,” said Mom.
 “Maybe he’s bored?”

-The ‘He must be bored’ scenario ranks right up there with the, ‘It’s just a stage’ line.
-Bad behaviour is seldom a stage and if any parent thinks so, then I”m afraid they will be in for a rude awakening when their child’s behaviour fails to cease and at sixteen they tell their mom to “F… Off,” taking the car.
-Yes, the behaviour might cease temporarily but that’s generally because the behaviour changes and becomes more sophisticated as the child matures.
-It goes underground and shows up in those teen behaviours we’d all rather didn’t happen.
+The “he must be bored” scenario ranks right up there with the “it’s just a stage” line.
+Bad behaviour is seldom a stage, and if any parent thinks so, then I’m afraid they will be in for a rude awakening when their child’s behaviour fails to cease and, at sixteen, they tell their mom to “F— off,” taking the car.
+Yes, the behaviour might cease temporarily, but that’s generally because the behaviour changes and becomes more sophisticated as the child matures.
+It goes underground and manifests itself in adolescent behaviours that we’d all prefer not to see.

 The bottom line is that poor little Tim was one unhappy camper.
-Mom and Dad had been led to believe that there should be no limit in providing for Tim’s wants and desires.
-Indeed they had been brainwashed by society at large to believe that Tim’s wants and desires were indistinguishable from his needs.
-Thinking they were being responsible parents, they continued providing for his ‘needs’ in the face of mounting odds, their effort oddly indicative of their level of parenting commitment.
+Mom and Dad had been led to believe that there should be no limit to providing for Tim’s wants and desires.
+Indeed, they had been brainwashed by society at large to believe that Tim’s wants and desires were indistinguishable from his needs.
+Thinking they were being responsible parents, they continued providing for his “needs” in the face of mounting odds, their effort being oddly indicative of their level of parenting commitment.

 Unfortunately for Tim, being the master of his own destiny wasn’t quite as appealing as it first looked.
 He strove for hours every day to get mom and dad to regain control of the situation and him.
-He demanded more than he’d ever demanded before, picking on random objects for his servants to bring him, insisting on minute by minute control over his poor parent’s lives.
+He demanded more than he’d ever demanded before, picking random objects for his servants to bring him and insisting on minute-by minute control over his poor parents’ lives.
 But did it bring him happiness?
-No. Unfortunately little Tim was as miserable as ever.
-At least he was until his parents decided to do something about it.
+No. Unfortunately, little Tim was as miserable as ever.
+At least, he was until his parents decided to do something about it.

 Finally Tim’s parents figured it out

-This tale of woe, I think makes my point.
-Tim’s parents I’m happy to tell you in the end finally figured it out.
+This tale of woe, I think, makes my point.
+I’m happy to tell you that Tim’s parents finally figured it out.
 What did they figure out?
 Well, they finally understood what it was that Tim really needed.
 Leadership.
 That’s it.
-They had to be the Captain on the ship and not Tim.
+They had to be the captains on the ship and not Tim.
 They had to know what they were doing and provide a clear path forward for their son.
 They had to be his rock.
-As soon as they stood up to the leadership plate and proved they meant to stay there, all the behaviours dissipated.
-Tim is now a happy normal little boy whose ‘whims’ are never allowed to run the family.
+All of the behaviours subsided as soon as they stepped up to the leadership plate and demonstrated that they intended to stay there.
+Tim is now a normal little boy whose “whims” are never allowed to run the family.
 As a result, everyone is a lot happier, including Tim.
-Oh and have no doubt that Mrs Beeton, should she have known, would have been so pleased!
+Oh, and have no doubt that Mrs. Beeton, should she have known, would have been so pleased!